-Please note: If you have absolutely no time at all, at least read this one page.
-Please make sure, the following points are met.
+Please note: If you have absolutely no time at all, read at least this page.
+Investing some time here will save you much time later.

 passwd